vequiato/react-form/README.md

 }
 ```

-## How does the form request works?
+## How does the form submit works?

-Just the browser `fetch` native API.
+By default, the lib uses the native `fetch` API, but you can use `onSubmit` itself as a property on the `<Form/>`.

+`onSubmit` The function will receive as arguments the form fields with values (if all fields pass validation).

+## And about the `<Form/>'s` styles?

+In the future I will implement a UI lib with native styles, I promise.

+For now, you can use your favorite styles lib and style the `<Form/>` and `<Input/>` components with it.

 ## That's it for now